 Ammonia in water can be measured using our top of the range multiparameter 7500 Photometer.
-The Photometer 7500 utilises the globally recognised DPD method making testing quick and easy.
+The Photometer 7500 the Indopehnol and Nessler method making testing quick and easy.
 Up to 500 data sets can be stored for full traceability of results and data can be managed via the Aqua Pal App or Palintest Portal.

 The Compact Ammonia Duo uses both Nessler and Indophenol method analysis to measure ammonia and ammonium in drinking water, wastewater or environmental samples.
 This is also available as part of a Turbidity and Ammonia Combined Kit, ideally suited to wastewater professionals.